Advice for Teachers

 Recreational use is substance use to enhance a social experience.
 This kind of drug use may sometimes involve consuming large quantities of drugs and intoxication (ie: binge drinking) but, in general, does not interfere with other aspects of a person’s life.
 Once again, information about consuming substances safely is probably more appropriate than a referral to an AOD service.

 For some students, substance use only occurs in certain circumstances.
 A student who is substance free when living with Mum during the week then smokes cannabis at Dad's house on the weekend is an example of this.
 Direct a young person to resources that strengthen their decision making skills and encourage them to identify goals and dreams and take practical steps towards them.
-Introduce them to support options such as YoDAA as a first step and consider talking with YoDAA about whether or not a referral may be warranted.
+Introduce them to support options such as youth drug and alcohol services.

 Dependnet use is when a young person finds it difficult to control or stop their use.
 They use more than they intend and need to use larger amounts to get the same feeling.
 They may also experience withdrawal symptoms when not using.
 It can be dangerous to suddenly stop using some substances if a person is dependant.
 Referral to a specialist service is usually warranted here.